keesL/conceptbase-docker/README.md

 The basic workflow is as follows:

-1. Extract the installation files from the installer
+1. Build the Docker images

-2. Build a docker image

-3. Create a docker container
+2. Create container(s) for the server (and perhaps for the client as well)

-4. Run the container as often as you want
+3. Run the container as often as you want